ropensci/roweb3/content/blog/2022-04-14-software-review-editorial-challenges/index.md

 A huge part of limiting work editor load is having enough editors!
 We have been [expanding our editorial team](/tags/editors/), with the goal of only expecting editors to handle [about 4 submissions a year](https://devdevguide.netlify.app/editorguide.html#editors-responsabilities).
 As our submission volume grows, and editors rotate out (we ask for 2-year commitments with option to renew), we recruit new editors largely out of our pool of reviewers.
 We invite experienced reviewers to guest-edit and asking if they want to stay on if their reviewers work well.
+Our [editor guide](https://devguide.ropensci.org/editorguide.html) facilitates onboarding... and onboarding new editors leads to feedback on and therefore improvements of that guide.
 If you want to try editing [start by volunteering as a reviewer](/software-reviewer)!

 ## Conclusion